 (1) Objects remaining unsold in the auction will be offered for sale in the post-auction sale at their minimum sale price (limit) after the conclusion of the auction and may be sold directly by the Auction House until they are collected by the Consignor or the post-auction sale, which lasts 4 weeks, is deemed to have ended.

-(2) The provisions of the General Terms and Conditions that apply to the Objects submitted for auction shall also apply in the same manner to the Objects sold in the Post Auction Sale.
+(2) The provisions of the General Terms and Conditions that apply to the items submitted for auction shall also apply in the same manner to those items that are sold in the post-auction sale.

 § 9 Unsold and withdrawn properties

-(1) The Consignor of unsold Objects shall be requested to collect the Consigned Objects after the conclusion of the Post-Sale.
-If the Consignor fails to comply with the request within the period set, the Auction House reserves the right to collect the unsold Objects from the Consignor.
+(1) The contributor of unsold objects shall be requested to collect the contributed objects after the conclusion of the post-sale.
+If the Consignor fails to comply with the request within the time limit set, the Auction House reserves the right to sell the unsold Objects to the Purchaser.

 b) to store the unsold objects at the expense and risk of the contributor.

-(2) If the depositor of withdrawn objects does not comply with the request for collection within the time limit set for him, the procedure shall be the same as in § 10 par.
+(2) If the depositor of withdrawn objects does not comply with the request for collection within the time limit set for him, the procedure shall be as in § 10 par.
 1.

 The Contributor as well as the Purchaser grant the Auction House a lien and a right of retention on the Objects contributed by him or acquired by him as security for all claims which have already arisen or will arise in the future from the legal transaction.

-(1) The Contributor grants the Auction House the irrevocable, gratuitous and unrestricted right to photograph and illustrate the objects contributed.
-The Auction House reserves the right to permanently distribute and reproduce the photographs and illustrations, even if this has no connection with the auction.
+(1) The Consignor grants the Auction House the irrevocable, gratuitous and unrestricted right to photograph and illustrate the Consigned Objects.
+The auction house reserves the right to permanently distribute and reproduce the photographs and illustrations, even if this has no connection with the auction.